HeroicKatora/static-alloc/unsize/Readme.md

 can provide a safe constructor for `Coercion`.

-As a user of a `unsize`-enabled pointer type, you should import the `CoerceUnsize` extension trait and the `Coercion` marker type.
+As a user of a `unsize`-enabled pointer type, you should import the `CoerceUnsized` extension trait and the `Coercion` marker type.
 Then create an instance of `Coercion` to 'coerce' the pointee type of a smart pointer.
 The type defines a number of safe constructors and an `unsafe` escape hatch.
 The crate further defines a macro that provides safe coercion to other unsized